oils-for-unix/oils/doc/shell-idioms.md

 ### Prefer `test` to `[`

-Idiomatic Oil code doesn't use "puns".
+Idiomatic OSH code doesn't use "puns".

 No: